Walodja1987/xns/test/Tests.md

 - Should set `createdAt` to current block timestamp.
 - Should initialize namespace with 200 free names.
 - Should map price to namespace correctly.
-- Should allow owner to register namespace without fee during initial period (90 days).
+- Should allow owner to register namespace without fee (msg.value = 0) during initial period (90 days).
+- Should allow owner to register namespace with fees during initial period (optional payment).
+- Should distribute fees correctly when owner chooses to pay fees during initial period.
 - Should allow anyone to register namespace with correct fee after initial period.
 - Should allow anyone to register namespace with correct fee even during initial period (non-owner).
 - Should emit `NamespaceRegistered` event with correct parameters.
 - Should distribute fees correctly (90% burnt, 5% to namespace creator, 5% to contract owner) when fee is paid.
 - Should credit pending fees to namespace creator (5%).
 - Should credit pending fees to contract owner (5%).
-- Should not distribute fees when owner registers during initial period (msg.value = 0).
+- Should not distribute fees when owner registers with msg.value = 0 during initial period.

 #### Reverts

-- Should revert with `invalid namespace` error for empty namespace.
+- Should revert with `XNS: invalid namespace` error for empty namespace.
-- Should revert with `invalid namespace` error for namespace longer than 4 characters.
+- Should revert with `XNS: invalid namespace` error for namespace longer than 4 characters.
-- Should revert with `invalid namespace` error for namespace with invalid characters.
+- Should revert with `XNS: invalid namespace` error for namespace with invalid characters.
-- Should revert with `'eth' namespace forbidden` error when trying to register "eth" namespace.
+- Should revert with `XNS: 'eth' namespace forbidden` error when trying to register "eth" namespace.
-- Should revert with `pricePerName must be > 0` error for zero price.
+- Should revert with `XNS: pricePerName must be > 0` error for zero price.
-- Should revert with `price must be multiple of 0.001 ETH` error for non-multiple price.
+- Should revert with `XNS: price must be multiple of 0.001 ETH` error for non-multiple price.
-- Should revert with `price already in use` error when price is already mapped to another namespace.
+- Should revert with `XNS: price already in use` error when price is already mapped to another namespace.
-- Should revert with `namespace already exists` error when namespace already exists.
+- Should revert with `XNS: namespace already exists` error when namespace already exists.
-- Should revert with `wrong namespace fee` error when non-owner pays incorrect fee during initial period.
+- Should revert with `XNS: wrong namespace fee` error when non-owner pays incorrect fee during initial period.
-- Should revert with `wrong namespace fee` error when non-owner pays incorrect fee after initial period.
+- Should revert with `XNS: wrong namespace fee` error when non-owner pays incorrect fee after initial period.
-- Should revert with `creator pays no fee in first year` error when owner pays fee during initial period.

 ---